EllyLoel/ellyloel.com/src/garden/Troubles with backdrop-filter and SVG clipping.md

 ## Navigation menu story

-While building the navigation menu for this site I had some troubles getting it to where it is now.
+While building the navigation menu for a past version of this site I had some troubles getting it to work.
 I wanted it to have a frosted glass look as well as a wavy shape.

 ---